mesqueeb/FuegoOnAppleSilicon/README.md

 There is a sample Xcode project provided as part of the repo that you reference here: [FuegoTestApp](./xcode/FuegoTestApp/)

+### Documentation

+See the [documentation](https://swiftpackageindex.com/mesqueeb/FuegoOnAppleSilicon/documentation/fuegoonapplesilicon) for more info.

 ## Development

 ### Building the XCframework